-There is a lot of misunderstanding on how to keep attraction and power in a relationship.
+There are many ways to keep power and attraction in a relationship.

 So simple, so obvious… Yet so overlooked.